ForgeRock/modernize-accelerators/forgerock-bulk-migration-generic/README.md

 ## 4. Extending & Customizing

 ### 4.1.
 Extending the Legacy IAM connector with other attributes and configuration
-Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/6.5/connector-reference/#ldap-connector-config) for information about how to create and update a generic LDAPv3 connector.
+Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/7/connector-reference/chap-ldap.html#ldap-connector-config) for information about how to create and update a generic LDAPv3 connector.

 ### 4.2.
-Extendind the mapping
+Extending the mapping
-Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-synchronization) for information about how to create and update a mapping.
+Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/7/synchronization-guide/mapping-resources.html) for information about how to create and update a mapping.

 ### 4.3.
 Schedule reconciliation
-Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scheduler-conf) for information about how to create and update a mapping.
+Please see the ForgeRock [documentation](https://backstage.forgerock.com/docs/idm/7/synchronization-guide/configuring-sync-schedule.html#configuring-sync-schedule) for information about how to create and update a mapping.

 ## 5. Troubleshooting Common Problems